vanessa-hu/on-track/DESIGN.md

 ### Databases
 We have three tables in our database tracker.db, which we will describe below.
-Users stores usernames, user_ids, the hash of the password, as well as the goal_#_name, goal_#_type for 3 goals.
+Users stores usernames, an autoincrementing set of ids, the hash of the password, as well as the goal\_[number]\_name, goal\_[number]\_type for 3 goals.
-    It also stores goal_#_year, goal_#_month, goal_#_day.
+    It also stores goal\_[number]\_year, goal\_[number]\_month, and goal\_[number]\_day.
-binary_goals and numeric_goals stores all binary-type and numeric-type entries respectively.
+binary\_goals and numeric_goals stores all binary-type and numeric-type entries respectively.
 They both have the string-type user (the username linked to users and stored in session);
     the year, month, and day of the entry (stored as integer). binary_goals has the integer completed (0 if not, 1 if completed, null if no entry) numeric_goals stores under integer amount the integer amount for that habit.

 ## Register / Log In
-With code from finance.db, the user registers with a unique username and a password that at least one upper case letter, one lower case letter, and one number.
+With code from CS50 Finance, the user registers with a unique username and a password that at least one upper case letter, one lower case letter, and one number.
 Password must also be at least 8 characters long.
 Log in also functions like it did in finance.db, checking if the hashes are equal.
-We have an alert for "Make sure you have already registered!" on login!
+We have an alert for "Make sure you have already registered!" on login.

 ## layout.html